emmy-codes/Star-Trek-Museum/testing.md

 * [HTML Check Crews Page](https://github.com/emmy-codes/Star-Trek-Museum/assets/70635859/bfdc27f6-e838-4b06-ae02-04c915444be8) - No errors or warnings.

 * [HTML Check Contact Page](https://github.com/emmy-codes/Star-Trek-Museum/assets/70635859/e14128ad-2d1f-416c-a2ba-cb7a2116fe89) - The contact page had 2 errors and a warning.
   The errors informed me I cannot have a paragraph tag as a child element of a span.
-This has been solved.
 The warning reminded me to not use a section tag when there are no H tags inside of it.
-Changing this tag to a div tag made many changes to my CSS that I unfortunately didn't have time to rectify before handing in.
-My commits throughout the project have notations about changing other section tags due to lack of H tags so I was aware of the issue, but had unfortunately missed this one out.
+These issues have been solved.

 * [HTML Check Form Submission](https://github.com/emmy-codes/Star-Trek-Museum/assets/70635859/9f7be74c-1eb7-4e5e-b202-1879a81a4531) - No errors or warnings.
 * [HTML Check 404](https://github.com/emmy-codes/Star-Trek-Museum/assets/70635859/8b5094a7-77ca-4247-bca9-7eb50d3a2f05) - No errors or warnings.